Enkryp/iitk-coin/README.md

 JSON req on /signup now requires OTP entry, put OTP = "NULL" if u want to generate new one.

-OTP expire in 5 mins.
+OTPs expire in 5 mins.

 You get only 2 tries per OTP (to prevent bruteforce attack), failing both tries you need to generate a new one.